 Open up your chest with your hands out by your side.
-You want to make sure that you get a chest stretch through your back muscles and we want to avoid any tingling or numbness through the fingers.
+You want to make sure that you get a chest stretch through your back muscles.
+Avoid any tingling or numbness through the fingers.

 Take some time to bring those shoulders back and down, squeeze the core slightly and spread your chest wide.
 We can hold this for a full minute.